EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-part2.md

 ## Implementing the tasks for our example workflow

-In general, for each workflow step modelled as external worker task you have to do the following:
+In general, for each workflow step modelled as external worker task, you have to do the following:

 1. Create a Handler Class